dallaylaen/potracheno/help/general.md

 The "watch/unwatch" button adds issue to your favourites.

-Go to [My stream](/watch) to see ALL comments and solutions (but not time entries) on the issues you watch.
+Go to [My feed](/feed) to see ALL comments and solutions (but not time entries) on the issues you watch.

-No e-mail integration currently exists, so this is the only way for get feedback for now.
+No e-mail integration currently exists, so this is the only way to get feedback for now.

 ### Browsing issues

 Go to [Browse](/browse) to get report on recent issues.

-A form with a lot of criteria allows to select various issue groups.
+A form with a lot of criteria allows to select issue type you want.

 In **solution ready to go** mode (see *--select solution--* dropdown), only issues having wasted time count exceeding minimal fix estimate